Unboxed-Software/solana-course/content/cpi-guard.md

 # Lab

 This lab will primarily focus on writing tests in TypeScript, but we'll need to run a program locally against these tests.
 For this reason, we'll need to go through a few steps to ensure a proper environment on your machine for the program to run.
 The onchain program has already been written for you and is included in the lab starter code.

-The on-chain program contains a few instructions that showcase what the CPI Guard can protect against.
+The onchain program contains a few instructions that showcase what the CPI Guard can protect against.
 We'll write tests invoking these instructions both with a CPI Guard enabled and disabled.

 The tests have been broken up into individual files in the `/tests` directory.
 Each file serves as its own unit test that will invoke a specific instruction on our program and illustrate a specific CPI Guard.